kipoi/examples/1-predict/README.md

 ### 4. Load and analyze predictions in python

-Now that we have the predictions scored under `output/`, let's load them into python, join them into a table and to a very simple analysis.
-Run throught the [load-visualize.ipynb](./load-visualize.ipynb) notebook.
+Now that we have the predictions scored under `output/`, let's load them into python, join them into a table and perform a very simple analysis.
+Go through the [load-visualize.ipynb](./load-visualize.ipynb) notebook.

 ## Links